UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Grace.md

 | 256-512 | 24h           |
 | >512    | 12h           |

 If you have a workload that requires longer jobs than this, you may be able to apply to our governance group for access to a longer queue.
 Applications will be expected to demonstrate that their work cannot be run using techniques like checkpointing that would allow their workload to be broken up into smaller parts.
-Please see the section on [Applying for special access](CRAG_Exceptions.md) for more details.
+Please see the section on [Additional Resource Requests](../Additional_Resource_Requests.md) for more details.

 ## Node types